17 old wives’ tales about pregnancy, birth, and breastfeeding

 3. A full moon can put you into labor.

-4. Your cravings indicate the baby’s sex.
+4. Your pregnancy cravings indicate the baby’s sex.

-5. First babies are usually late—or early.
+5. First babies are usually late — or early.

 The truth behind both of these pregnancy myths is… maybe.
 Based on the data available, first babies are only 5 percent more likely to be born after 40 weeks than other babies.
 And, first babies are 2 percent more likely than other babies to be born preterm or before 37 weeks.
-There are so many factors that potentially contribute to when a woman gives birth.
-And while due dates are most accurate when based on a woman’s last menstrual period and early ultrasound measurements, that date is still only an estimate.
+There are so many factors that potentially contribute to when a parent gives birth.
+And while due dates are most accurate when based on a last menstrual period and early ultrasound measurements, that date is still only an estimate.
 So, if you’re nearing your due date, just know that there’s no way to predict exactly when you’ll go into labor.
 Your baby’s birthday is coming soon!

-6. Every mom poops during delivery.
+6. Everyone poops during delivery.

 7. Skin-to-skin contact after birth helps breastfeeding.